alexneargarder/BroforceMods/Releases/Drunken Broster/README.md

 - Thanks to BruxelasCouveRocko for making most of the sprites.
 - Thanks to 07Vojkan09 for making the avatar.
 - Thanks to FishTsar for making the melee projectile sprites.
+- Thanks to ChuckTheNorris3 for helping edit the trailer video.
 - Thanks to Joonas Turner for recording the announcer voiceline for Drunken Broster's cutscene.

 ## Source Code